 In arriving at its estimate, Management considers the key inputs of its provisioning methodology: the exposure to losses, the probability of default derived from actual default statistics, expected loss given default, supervisory information, economic indicators, and CDIC's specific knowledge of the risk profile of its members.

-CDIC's provision for insurance losses increased from the previous quarter by \$50 million to \$2,350 million as at September 30, 2023 primarily due to an increase in exposure to losses.
+For the third quarter ended December 31, 2023, CDIC's provision for insurance losses remains unchanged from the previous quarter at \$2,350 million.

 Operating expenses